Why do some startups quickly win big investments while others get rejected?

 E. Scalability

-Investors want to know: If users grow from 100 to 1 million, can the system handle it?
+Investors want to know: If user base grows from 100 to 1 million, can the system handle it?

 - Traffic Handling: Can the app handle high loads without crashing?